Honours & Awards

 APEGA commends the success and hard work of its members through the following honours and awards.

 APEGA recognizes members’ professional excellence and community contributions at its annual Summit Awards.
-On awards night, up to eleven awards are presented to honour excellence in the engineering and geoscience professions.
+On awards night, up to 11 awards are presented to honour excellence in the engineering and geoscience professions.

 APEGA highlights the achievements of its members through the Summit Awards showcasing the determination, inspiration and drive that are the hallmark of the engineering and geoscience professions.
 If you know of a deserving colleague, coworker or project, please consider nominating them for a Summit Award.

 Attaining professional status with APEGA requires a lot of hard work.
 The Member Milestones event provides the opportunity to celebrate this significant professional achievement.

 - People who achieve professional status are invited to an event in their area.

 This celebration is not an Iron Ring or Earth Ring ceremony.